twollnik/YETI/docs/user/hbefa_hot_strategy.rst

 --------

 **unified traffic data** |br|
-Like the :ref:`unified traffic data for the other strategies <unified-traffic-data-explained>`.
+Just like the unified traffic data required for the other strategies.
+See :ref`here <unified-traffic-data-explained>`.

 --------